RobertHeim/phpbb-ext-topictags/README.md

   * */tag/tag1,tag2 lists* topics that are tagged with [tag1 AND (tag2 OR tAG2)] (mode=default=AND, casesensitive=default=false)
   * */tag/tag1,tAG2/AND/true* lists topics that are tagged with (tag1 AND tAG2)
 * configure a regex to decide which tags are valid and which are not
-* maintenance functions in ACP -> Extensions -> Topic Tags
+* maintenance functions in ACP -> Extensions -> RH Topic Tags
 * tags are added to meta-content keywords in viewtopic

 ## Installation